twbs/bootstrap/docs/components/popovers.md

 #### `.popover('toggleEnabled')`

-Toggles the ability for an element's popover to be shown.
+Toggles the ability for an element's popover to be shown or hidden.

 {% highlight js %}$('#element').popover('toggleEnabled'){% endhighlight %}